Crossing the Sahara: Algeria to Niger, 1991

-The sand’s hard going, but I can handle it now.
-The sun is hot, hot, hot and I’m grinning form ear to ear.
+The sand’s bloody hard going, but I can handle it now.
+The sun is hot, hot, hot, and inside my helmet I’m grinning from ear to ear.

 The departure of the army caused a small panic amongst the varied bunch of about 60 desert crossers – bikes, cars, trucks, a bus – to be sold in Gahna, and one lone Japanese on a bicycle! – that had backed up at the border checkpoint.
 Bikes, cars and trucks scrambled to get going and head off.